ska-telescope/ska-integration-test-harness/src/ska_integration_test_harness/README.md

 may change in the future.
 The overall principles, however, will likely remain the same.

-This document is updated the last time on July-August 2024.
+This document is updated the last time on September 3rd 2024.

 ## Architecture of the test harness

 This test harness is code that glues integration test scripts to the SUT.
 It is designed to provide a consistent interface for all tests, to be **powerful** (allowing for complex tests), to be **flexible** (extensible to meet the needs of different SUTs and different tests),